Supreme Court halts COVID-19 vaccine rule for US businesses

 Both rules had been challenged by Republican-led states.
 In addition, business groups attacked the OSHA emergency regulation as too expensive and likely to cause workers to leave their jobs at a time when finding new employees already is difficult.

-The vaccine mandate that the court will allow to be enforced nationwide covers virtually all health care workers in the country.
-It applies to health care providers that receive federal Medicare or Medicaid funding, potentially affecting 76,000 health care facilities as well as home health care providers.
+The vaccine mandate that the court will allow to be enforced nationwide scraped by on a 5-4 vote, with Chief Justice John Roberts and Justice Brett Kavanaugh joining the liberals to form a majority.
+The mandate covers virtually all health care workers in the country, applying to providers that receive federal Medicare or Medicaid funding.
+It potentially affects 76,000 health care facilities as well as home health care providers.
 The rule has medical and religious exemptions.

+The challenges posed by a global pandemic do not allow a federal agency to exercise power that Congress has not conferred upon it.
+At the same time, such unprecedented circumstances provide no grounds for limiting the exercise of authorities the agency has long been recognized to have,” the court wrote in an unsigned opinion, saying the “latter principle governs” in the healthcare cases.

+Justice Clarence Thomas wrote in dissent that the case was about whether the administration has the authority “to force healthcare workers, by coercing their employers, to undergo a medical procedure they do not want and cannot undo.”
+He said the administration hadn’t shown convincingly that Congress gave it that authority.

 Decisions by federal appeals courts in New Orleans and St. Louis had blocked the mandate in about half the states.
 The administration already was taking steps to enforce it elsewhere.